X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA13texturetocolors.md

 > Ignore any errors raised from this new function as we slowly build it up and explain.

-As described above, we want this method to accept a Texture2D object, extract the color data and return this color data as a 2D array.
+As described above, we want this method to accept a Texture2D object, extract the color data, and return this color data as a 2D array.
 Having a 2D array makes things easier later on as each color inside this 2D array corresponds to a pixel from the 2D image.

 For now, this method simply creates a 1D array of Colors, capable of storing one color for each pixel in the image (Width*Height pixels in the image).
 Then, it copies the color data from the texture into the array.